Abhigyan-Sh/fins/client/readmeO.md

 </IconContext.Provider>

 ### 3 ways of saving files
-- saving file on your server
+- saving file on your server maybe blob
 - saving file's binary data or base64 string data in a database
 - AWS buckets..